invopop/gobl.verifactu/README.md

 	// Create the client with the software and certificate opts := []verifactu.Option{
 		verifactu.WithCertificate(cert),
-		verifactu.WithSupplierIssuer(), // The issuer can be either the supplier, the customer or a third party verifactu.InTesting(),          // Use the testing environment
+		verifactu.InTesting(),          // Use the testing environment
 	}
 	vc, err := verifactu.New(software, opts...)